Pointwise decay for the Maxwell field on black hole space-times

 \subsection{Peeling estimates}

-However, \eqref{wkdecay} is not optimal in the case of the Maxwell tensor.
-Heuristically, this is due to the fact that that the electromagnetic tensor $F$ is actually the derivative of a potential, and derivatives decay better away from the light cone.
+Our starting point here is the bound \eqref{wkdecay}, which was largely obtained using the wave equation solved by $F$.
+However, while bounds of the form \eqref{wkdecay} are optimal for the scalar wave equation, they are not optimal in the case of the Maxwell tensor.
+Heuristically, this is due to the fact that at the leading order the electromagnetic tensor $F$ is actually the derivative of a potential, and derivatives of the solution decay better away from the light cone even in the case of a scalar wave equation.

 In order to improve our estimates, we first note that \eqref{wkdecay} holds for the tensor components evaluated in the null frame.
 We shall use the standard notation